ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

 .. note::

     The memory monitor is in :ref:`alpha <api-stability-alpha>`.
-It is disabled by default and needs to be enabled by setting the environment variable ``RAY_memory_monitor_interval_ms`` to a value greater than zero when Ray starts.
+It is enabled by default and can be disabled by setting the environment variable ``RAY_memory_monitor_interval_ms`` to zero when Ray starts.
 It is available on Linux and is tested with Ray running inside a container that is using cgroup v1.
 If you encounter issues when running the memory monitor outside of a container or the container is using cgroup v2, please :ref:`file an issue or post a question <oom-questions>`.

 How do I configure the memory monitor?
 --------------------------------------

 The memory monitor is controlled by the following environment variables:

-- ``RAY_memory_monitor_interval_ms (int, defaults to 9)`` is the interval to check memory usage and kill tasks or actors if needed.
+- ``RAY_memory_monitor_interval_ms (int, defaults to 250)`` is the interval to check memory usage and kill tasks or actors if needed.
 It is disabled when this value is 0.

-- ``RAY_memory_usage_threshold_fraction (float, defaults to 0.9)`` is the threshold when the node is beyond the memory capacity.
+- ``RAY_memory_usage_threshold_fraction (float, defaults to 0.98)`` is the threshold when the node is beyond the memory capacity.
 If the memory usage is above this value and the free space is below min_memory_free_bytes then it will start killing processes to free up space.
 Ranges from [0, 1].

-- ``RAY_min_memory_free_bytes (int, defaults to 1 GiB)`` is the minimum amount of free space.
+- ``RAY_min_memory_free_bytes (int, defaults to 512 MiB)`` is the minimum amount of free space.
 If the memory usage is above ``memory_usage_threshold_fraction`` and the free space is below this value then it will start killing processes to free up space.
 This setting is unused if it is set to -1.